 - Mt Manning Range (minimal exploration)

-- Helena and Aurora Range (mine proposal referred to EPA and being assessed)
+- Helena and Aurora Range (mine proposal referred to EPA in 2014 disallowed in December 2017)

 - Helena and Aurora Range

 Of the remaining seven BIF ranges shown in the region and Great Western Woodlands, four are INTACT having none or minimal exploration activity:

 - Hunt Range

 - Lake Giles Range

 * ‘INTACT’ refers to a BIF range that has not been mined (i.e. sections of the range removed) and has had minimal exploration activity (i.e. drill pads and tracks cut in to the hill slopes).

 Helena and Aurora Range, Bungalbin is the larger of the six highly significant intact BIF ranges, with unique BIF outcropping and four endemic flora (see below).The remaining BIF ranges, listed and shown on the map, are low lying, and although of great consevation value in themselves, they do not have as high landform or flora conservation values as the larger BIF ranges.

 It can be seen in the figure above, that the most significnat BIF ranges, although considerably higher, are often shorter than the lower lying BIF ranges

 Landform, flora and fauna values are intrinsically linked